 Just as I was soaking in the sleek design of the Avenir, beautiful voices coming from the audience distracted me.
 First one, then another, then another.
 Until there were ten.
 Officially ten that is.

-This outstanding acapella group were the first runner-ups from Season 4 of The Sing-Off.
+This outstanding acapella group was the first runner-up from Season 4 of The Sing-Off.
 I can honestly say I haven’t seen the show, but Officially Ten?
 I’m hooked!
 They are pretty amazing and I thoroughly enjoyed the set they sang to close the evening out.

 Thank you Buick for inviting me to be part of the Buick Bloggers and for sponsoring my trip to Detroit.
 Despite the compensation, all opinions – as always, are my own.